- Upcoming Events

-Show & Tell: What Can We Learn From Voting Artifacts?
+- Show & Tell: What Can We Learn from Artifacts of California Elections?

 Take a trip back through California’s voting history in this show-and-tell led by historian Susan D. Anderson and archivists from across the state.
 Hear seldom-told stories of struggles for voting rights and representation, from Suffrage to Civil Rights and more.

 The Electoral College – What Were The Founders Thinking?
 The Electoral College is an original American model, never duplicated outside of the country.
 Created after lively debate in the last ten days of the five-month long Constitutional Convention of 1787, it set forth that presidents would be selected — not by popular vote — but by electors in each state.
 What is its legacy today, in a more populous and mature America?
 Watch Sonja Diaz, Karthick Ramakrishnan,Mindy Romero and moderator Dan Schnur delves into the history and future of the Electoral College.